 Xinhui Jiang is a Postdoctoral Fellow in the Institute of Chinese Studies at the Freie Universität Berlin, Germany.
 She received her doctorate in Political Science and International Relations from the University of Delaware in 2019.
 Her research interests lie in the field of gender and politics, legislative studies, and Chinese politics.

-Katja Levy is research fellow at the Manchester China Institute (UK) where she is working on a research project on “Volunteering in China and the UK”.
+Katja Levy is Associate Professor in political science, Norwegian University of Science and Technology, Trondheim, Norway.
 Before that she was Junior Professor for Chinese Politics and Law at the FU Berlin.
 In her research, she is interested in comparative perspectives on the third sector in China and elsewhere and in China’s foreign relations, particularly with the EU.
 She is author of “Charity with Chinese Characteristics” (Edward Elgar, 2020) and editor of “Still a century of corporatism?”
 (Nomos, 2021).

 Elena Meyer-Clement is associate professor of Chinese Studies at the University of Copenhagen.
 Until 2021, she was assistant professor and vice-director of the Graduate School of East Asian Studies (GEAS) at Freie Universität Berlin.
 She has an MA in Chinese Studies and Political Science from the University of Hamburg and a doctorate from the University of Tübingen.
 She is the author of “Party Hegemony and Entrepreneurial Power.
 Institutional Change in the Film and Music Industries” (2016).
 Her current research focuses on urbanization processes in rural and semi-urban regions.